-Stage Parameters applied 1 Presence of the multilateral organisations selected for assessment under Cycle 1 in countries classified as 'developing' by the OECD grouped by region (Africa, Americas, Australasia, Middle East and Europe).
-2 Exclusion of countries having participated in the survey in 2014 3 Second-tier indicators as follows: a) GNI b) HDI c) GINI d) GDI e) Fragile Situation f) Governance Indicators g) Donor/recipient status h) Inclusion in mutual assessment reviews
+Stage Parameters applied Presence of the multilateral organisations selected for assessment under Cycle 1 in countries classified as 'developing' by the OECD grouped by region (Africa, Americas, Australasia, Middle East and Europe).
+Second-tier indicators as follows: a) GNI b) HDI c) GINI d) GDI e) Fragile Situation f) Governance Indicators g) Donor/recipient status h) Inclusion in mutual assessment reviews the OECD.

-Specifically, the first stage of the process entailed a mapping exercise in which the presence of each of the confirmed multilateral organisations undergoing assessment in all the countries classified as 'developing' by the OECD.
 The purpose of the exercise was to ascertain 'multilateral organisation density' by country, through determining which multilateral agencies are present in which countries, as well as how many are present in each country.

+Specifically, the first stage of the process entailed a mapping exercise in which the presence of each of the confirmed multilateral organisations undergoing assessment in all the countries classified as 'developing' by